Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/InternalDegreesOfFreedom.md

   Operator(6, FID{:f}(1, 1//2, 2))
   Operator(4, FID{:f}(1, 1//2, 1))
 ```
 It is noted that in the result, the distributive law automatically applies.
+Besides, the fermion operator relation $c^2=c\dagger^2=0$ is also used.

 As is usual, the Hermitian conjugate of an [`Operators`](@ref) can be obtained by the adjoint operator:
 ```jldoctest